 In summertime red twig dogwoods can look like space fillers, adding nothing but a bit of structure and not very interesting flowers.
 It could be that the shrubs are preparing for the next six months: in autumn and winter, they begin their extraordinary payback, with moody foliage followed by flaming stems.

-Recently we visited the Royal Horticultural Society’s garden at Wisley in Surrey and found three of our favorite colorful varieties of red twig dogwood, looking their best in winter.
+When we visited the Royal Horticultural Society’s garden at Wisley in Surrey, we found three of our favorite colorful varieties of red twig dogwood, looking their best in winter.
 Read on for our checklist of must-have cultivars (and see our guide to Red Twig Dogwood: A Field Guide to Planting, Care & Design for more tips for coaxing many seasons of brilliant color from your shrubs):

 Photography by Britt Willoughby Dyer.